Richard Dannatt

 Dannatt was appointed Chief of the General Staff (CGS) in August 2006, succeeding General Sir Mike Jackson.
 Dannatt faced controversy over his outspokenness, in particular his calls for improved pay and conditions for soldiers and for a drawdown of operations in Iraq in order to better staff those in Afghanistan.
 He also set about trying to increase his public profile, worried that he was not recognisable enough at a time when he had to defend the army's reputation against alleged prisoner abuse in Iraq.
 He later assisted with the formation of Help for Heroes to fund a swimming pool at Headley Court and, later in his tenure, brokered an agreement with the British press that allowed Prince Harry to serve in Afghanistan.
 He was succeeded as CGS by Sir David Richards and retired in 2009, taking up the largely honorary post of Constable of the Tower of London, which he held until July 2016.

 Between November 2009 and the British general election in May 2010, Dannatt served as a defence adviser to Conservative Party leader David Cameron.
 Dannatt resigned when Cameron's party formed a coalition government with the Liberal Democrats after the election produced a hung parliament, arguing that the prime minister should rely primarily on the advice of the incumbent service chiefs.
 Dannatt published an autobiography in 2010 and continues to be involved with a number of charities and organisations related to the armed forces.
 He is married with four children, one of whom served as an officer in the Grenadier Guards.

+In December 2025, Dannatt was suspended from the House of Lords for four months for offering to secure meetings for a client to lobby government ministers.